brobeson/vscode-lizard/docs/index.md

   workspace.
 See the Lizard documentation for details.
 - `lizard.extensions`: A list of Lizard extensions to run as part of the Lizard command.
 See the Lizard documentation for details.
+- `lizard.excludes`: A list of regular expressions describing files to not scan.

 ## Running Complexity Analysis